opennaslab/kubespider/README.md

 English | [简体中文](./README-CN.md)
 I am a cloud computing engineer🤓, focusing on Serverless/FinOps/Runtime, developed Kubespider in my spare time.

-The original intention of developing Kubespider is: I have an idle server(in a local area network), and I want to use it as a NAS to realize automatic drama downloads, trigger downloads on a local laptop, and adapt to various website resources (Youtube, BiliBili, etc.)
+The original intention of developing Kubespider is: I have an idle server(in a local area network), and I want to use it as a NAS to realize automatic drama downloads, trigger downloads on a local laptop, and adapt to various website resources (YouTube, BiliBili, etc.)

 I was exposed to Terraform before and was surprised by its versatility.
 Inspired by Terraform, Kubespider aims to build a general download orchestration system, which is compatible with various resource platforms and download software, compatible with multiple download methods(request trigger, cycle trigger, update trigger) and is the most perfect unified solution for resource download.